Location (see map): Isla Mujeres, Cancun, Mexico

-The Museum is divided into two galleries called Salon Manchones and Salon Nizuc.
-The first is eight meters deep and suitable for both divers and snorkelers and the second four meters deep and only permitted for snorkeling.
+The museum is divided into two galleries.
+Salon Machones is eight metres deep and suitable for both divers and snorkelers.
+Salon Nizuc is four metres deep and only permitted for snorkelling.

 Cancún Marine Park is one of the most visited stretches of water in the world.
 It receives over 750,000 visitors a year, which places immense pressure on its natural resources.
 Visitors to the marine park now divide their time between the museum and the natural reef, providing significant rest for natural overstressed areas.

 Over 90 fishermen and women were cast for MUSA, creating a movement of people in defence of the sea.
 The sculptures are made from long-lasting pH neutral cement that provides a stable and permanent platform to encourage coral growth.
 They are positioned downstream from natural reefs so after spawning there are areas for coral to settle.

 In total, the installations occupy an area of over 420 square metres of previously barren seabed.
 Today the museum is regularly monitored by researchers and forms a complex reef structure for marine life to colonise, inhabit and increase biomass on a grand scale.

 Celebrated works include The Silent Evolution, a 120 tonne work of more than 400 individual statues.
 Taylor immortalised about 90 real-life models from the nearby fishing village of Puerto Morelos to create a community of people, standing in defence of their oceans.
 The man-made reef is now home to more than 2,000 juvenile corals.